 Sino-Russian relations have evolved out of common interests.
 On the same day that the Eurasian Economic Union was made official, Russia completed an oil pipeline and port complex that positions Moscow to become a more powerful oil exporter than Saudi Arabia.
 This pipeline, which runs from central Siberia to the Pacific coast, unlocks a gate through which Russia’s vast oil fields will gush into Asia’s energy-hungry economies.
 For over a century, Russia’s entire energy infrastructure has focused mainly on supplying Europe.
 Now Chinese, Korean, Indian and Japanese currency will flow into Russia, and the Kremlin will have the option of turning off Europe’s energy taps if the situation warrants it.

-Both share common defense concerns, which include protecting against radical Islam in and around Central Asia, challenging Western power in nato, and the prospect of taking advantage of a weakening U.S.
+Both share common defense concerns, which include protecting against radical Islam in and around Central Asia, challenging Western power in nato, and taking advantage of a weakening U.S.

 Trade between Russia and China blossomed in the early 1990s.
 In 2000, $8 billion in annual transactions took place between the two.
 By 2008, Russian-Chinese trade had leaped to an astounding $56.8 billion.
-Six years later in 2014, the trade turnover was $95 billion.
-That year Russia announced that trade would increase to $200 billion by 2020.
+Fourteen years later in 2022, the trade turnover was $147 billion.
+At the Winter Olympics in Beijing that year, Russia announced that trade would increase to $250 billion by 2024.

-China is now Russia’s largest trading partner.
+China has now been Russia’s largest trading partner for over a decade.
 In fact, because economic partnerships have proved mutually beneficial, the prospect of filling other needs is bringing Russia and China even closer together—especially over energy supplies.
 Of all nations, Russia is uniquely able and willing to provide the secure source of energy needed to power China’s rapid industrial and economic growth.
-Russia has the oil, natural gas, uranium and nuclear technology to provide power for the 1.3 billion inhabitants of Earth’s most populous country.
+Russia has the oil, natural gas, uranium and nuclear technology to provide power for the 1.4 billion inhabitants of Earth’s most populous country.

 There appears to be no alternative for these great powers.
 Both share common philosophies economically, politically and militarily—and both have a common enemy in the West.